ethereumjs/ultralight/packages/ui/README.md

 ### Bootnode Responses

-The Bootnodes tab displays the reponses from the Clients' initial attempt to reach the public bootnodes.
+The Bootnodes tab displays the responses from the Clients' initial attempt to reach the public bootnodes.

 ### PING/PONG